obruck/hematoscope/_members/henri-sundquist.md

   #twitter: oscarbruck
 ---

-Henri is pursuing an MSc degree in Life Science Informatics at the University of Helsinki.
-With a background in computer science, Henri is interested in the intersection of computational methods with the medical field and biological sciences.
-Currently, he is working on data mining automatically detected cytomorphological features and building prediction models to assess their predictive power.
+Henri holds an MSc degree in Life Science Informatics from the University of Helsinki.
+Currently, he is pursuing a PhD degree in the iCANDOC doctoral education pilot around the topic of computational cytomorphology.
+Current projects include downstream processing of cytomorphogical data and the development of models to discover biomarkers predictive of venetoclax response in AML.
+With a background in computer science, he is interested in the intersection of computational methods with the medical field and biological sciences.